Wordfilter: False positives

 A common quirk with wordfilters, often considered either comical or aggravating by users, is that they often affect words that are not intended to be filtered.
 This is a typical problem when short words are filtered.
-For example, with the word "ass" censored, one may see, "Do you need istance for playing clical music?" instead of "Do you need assistance for playing classical music?"
-Multiple words may be filtered if whitespace is ignored, resulting in "as suspected" becoming " uspected".
-Prohibiting a phrase such as "hard on" will result in filtering innocuous statements such as "That was a hard one!" and "Sorry I was hard on you," into "That was a e!" and "Sorry I was you."
+For example, with the word "ass" censored, one may see, "Do you need ***istance for playing cl***ical music?" instead of "Do you need assistance for playing classical music?"
+Multiple words may be filtered if whitespace is ignored, resulting in "as suspected" becoming "** *uspected".
+Prohibiting a phrase such as "hard on" will result in filtering innocuous statements such as "That was a hard one!" and "Sorry I was hard on you," into "That was a **** **e!" and "Sorry I was **** ** you."

 Some words that have been filtered accidentally can become replacements for profane words.
 One example of this is found on the Myst forum Mystcommunity.
 There, the word 'manuscript' was accidentally censored for containing the word 'anus', which resulted in 'm****cript'.
 The word was adopted as a replacement swear and carried over when the forum moved, and many substitutes, such as " 'scripting ", are used (though mostly by the older community members).

 Place names may be filtered out unintentionally due to containing portions of swear words.
 In the early years of the internet, the British place name Penistone was often filtered out from spam and swear filters.

 Implementation

 Many games, such as World of Warcraft, and more recently, Habbo Hotel and RuneScape allow users to turn the filters off.
-Other games, especially free Massively multiplayer online games, such as Knight Online do not have such an option.
+Other games, especially free massively multiplayer online games, such as Knight Online do not have such an option.

 Other games such as Medal of Honor and Call of Duty (except Call of Duty: World at War, Call of Duty: Black Ops, Call of Duty: Black Ops 2, and Call of Duty: Black Ops 3) do not give users the option to turn off scripted foul language, while Gears of War does.

 In addition to games, profanity filters can be used to moderate user generated content in forums, blogs, social media apps, kid's websites, and product reviews.
 There are many profanity filter APIs like WebPurify that help in replacing the swear words with other characters (i.e., "@#$!").
 These profanity filters APIs work with profanity search and replace method.